hera0109/CS454_DeepParameter/README.md

 ##Basic Setup
 Run `./setup.bsh` to download and install OpenCV, the testcases and setup the project (This downloads over a GB of data.
 It may take some time to complete)

-Please note that cmake, make, build-essentials are all required for setup.bsh to run successfully ( `sudo apt-get install cmake make build-essentials` ).
+Please note that cmake, make, boost build-essential are all required for setup.bsh to run successfully ( `sudo apt-get install cmake make libboost-all-dev build-essential` ).
 Everything documented here has only been tested on an Ubuntu 14.04.4 OS.
 It is not known if this would be replicable on anyother OS, unix-based or otherwise.

 To compile and run the application: